JPEG 2000: File format and codestream

 Similar to JPEG-1, JPEG 2000 defines both a file format and a codestream.
 Whereas JPEG 2000 entirely describes the image samples, JPEG-1 includes additional meta-information such as the resolution of the image or the color space that has been used to encode the image.
 JPEG 2000 images should—if stored as files—be boxed in the JPEG 2000 file format, where they get the .jp2 extension.
 The part-2 extension to JPEG 2000 (ISO/IEC 15444-2) enriches the file format by including mechanisms for animation or composition of several codestreams into one single image.
 This extended file format is called JPX, and should use the file extension .jpf, although .jpx is also used.

 There is no standardized extension for codestream data because codestream data is not to be considered to be stored in files in the first place, though when done for testing purposes, the extension .jpc, .j2k or .j2c is commonly used.

-JPF File Format
+JPF file format

 The .jpf file extension is an alternative container format for JPEG 2000 images, supporting the extended feature set defined in Part 2 of the ISO/IEC 15444 standard.
 While functionally similar to .jp2, the .jpf format is commonly used in applications requiring wavelet compression, layered image structures, embedded metadata, and support for the JPEG 2000 Interactive Protocol (JPIP).
 It is often found in domains such as geospatial imaging, digital cinema, and forensic science.

 The .jpf format supports revocable image access through a combination of metadata and network streaming mechanisms.
 These features enable greater control over how images are accessed and used, particularly in the context of artificial intelligence and identity protection.
 Capabilities include: